-J.H.: Some nice Fettuccine Alfredo and ice-cold beer would do the trick.
+J.H.: Some nice fettuccine alfredo and ice-cold beer would do the trick.

 N.V.: I have to say, you dress well - care to pass along a style tip to our readers?

 Van Gore: Buy suites.
 As soon as you have some money to spend.
 Get your self a tailor made suite.
 Stop dressing like a high-schooler at 25 the latest.
 If you live somewhere where tailor made suites are expansive to make.
-Go to a tailor and get your measurements and use the power of the internet to find a place that can make you that suite for cheap China, Bangladesh, Indonesia - they love the business, the prices are to die for and if you can wait for six weeks of shipping you got yourself a deal.
+Go to a tailor and get your measurements and use the power of the internet to find a place that can make you that suite for cheap China, Bangladesh, Indonesia - they love the business, the prices are to die for.
+If you can wait for six weeks of shipping you got yourself a deal.

 J.H.: That was awfully specific.
 I think what he meant was plug your merch.

-Van Gore: Oh
+Van Gore: Oh.